 The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
 ASHRAE and its members offer research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and high indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

 The majority of ASHRAE standards are relevant to commercial properties and industrial facilities, as they often have the highest rates of energy use.
 They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
 ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.

 Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
 This organization calls for rigorous training and facilitates sessions for technicians to attend both on-site and online.
 Contractors looking for accreditation have two programs to select from:

 - The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties like homes and apartments.

 - The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
 Random audits are performed to make sure members maintain their proficiency.

-The Benefits of Certified HVAC Technicians
+Why You Want Certified HVAC Technicians

 If you’re looking for certified HVAC services in Odessa, consider requesting an appointment with Redhawk Heating & Air Conditioning.
 Get in touch by giving us a call at 432-237-0168 today.